mbrandonw/presentations/2020-03-03-what-we-talk-about-when-we-talk-about-composition/presentation.md

 ^ It may be hard to see this right now because pretty much everything we've considered so far exists in the standard library, and that may lead us to believe that in order to get benefit of composability it must be handed down to us from the core Swift team.

-^ To convince ourselves that composition is bountiful out in the world, let's consider a whole bunch of examples that do not ship with the standard library, but are imminently useful examples
+^ To convince ourselves that composition is bountiful out in the world, let's consider a whole bunch of examples that do not ship with the standard library, but are imminently useful

 ---